-V4 First we notice that Paul calls the Thessalonians, brothers.
+1ST-1:4 Knowing, brethren beloved, your election of God.
+First, we notice that Paul calls the Thessalonians, brothers.
 This is family language.
 It has to do with God sovereignly adopting those whom He has elected out of the domain of darkness.
-When God saves us, He makes us a part of the family of God through this adoption, which is also part of the power-miracle of being born again into the first born heir who is Jesus.
+When God saves us, He makes us a part of the family of God through this adoption, which is also part of the miracle power of being born again into the first born heir who is Jesus.
 Paul says that he knows that those he is writing to were elected.
-Election by God originates from His sovereignty over all things.
 God elected all who will be saved in the person, and work of Christ Jesus, and God did this before He created the world.
 It is almost too deep to understand that God's election unto salvation is from the beginning, before the foundation of the world, but it is.
-God ordained the end, which is salvation.
+God ordained the end, which is salvation at the beginning.
 He also ordains the means to that end through the powerful work of the Holy Spirit and the proclamation of the gospel of Christ.
-The Holy Spirit is the key.
+Jesus had to come!
+And the Holy Spirit is the key to draw us to the Word.
 The Holy Spirit sets apart those who have been elected to certainly have faith in the truth of the gospel when it is preached.
-The Holy Spirit opens our eyes.
-The Holy Spirit changes us.
+The Holy Spirit opens our eyes, and the Holy Spirit changes us.

-A strong church is seen to be elected by God.
 The word "election" (eklogen) means that the church has been selected and chosen by God.
-This means two things:
+A strong church is seen when the proof comes forth:

-- 1. Believers are elected and chosen by God to be his beloved people.
+- The members act like the beloved people of God.
 God has called believers out of the world and away from the old life which the world offered-the old life of sin and death.
-He has called believers to be separated and set apart to Himself, and the new life He offers-the new life of righteousness and eternity. - 2.
-Believers are elected and chosen to be beloved brothers; they are called to hold one another ever so closely to their hearts and to count one another as precious and deeply loved.
+He has called believers to be separated and set apart to Himself, and the new life He offers is the new life of righteousness and eternity. - 2.
+The members treat each other as beloved brothers.
+They are called to hold one another ever so closely to their hearts and to count one another as precious and deeply loved.